Fellowship of American Bibliophilic Societies

 The Fellowship of American Bibliophilic Societies (FABS) is an association of American book clubs whose members seek interaction with book collectors across the country and around the world.

+History

-At The Rowfant (Book) Club's 100th anniversary celebration in 1992, local members and their guests from book clubs in New York, Chicago, Philadelphia, and San Francisco discovered common interests in bibliophilic book clubs.
+At the Rowfant Club's 100th anniversary celebration in 1992, local members and their guests from book clubs in New York, Chicago, Philadelphia, and San Francisco discovered common interests in bibliophilic book clubs.
 The new association's first meeting was November 5, 1993, in New York, at The Grolier Club.
 In 1994, the group drew up articles of association outlining their goals to promote and develop common interests of the member societies.

-Founding member book clubs were (in chronologic order of the year of the club's founding): The Grolier Club of New York City (1884); The Club of Odd Volumes, Boston (1886); The Rowfant Club, Cleveland (1892); The Philobiblon Club, Philadelphia (1893); The Caxton Club, Chicago (1895); The Book Club of California (1912); The Roxburghe Club, San Francisco (1927); and The Baxter Society, Portland, Maine (1984).
+Founding member book clubs were (in chronologic order of the year of the club's founding): the Grolier Club of New York City (1884); The Club of Odd Volumes, Boston (1886); The Rowfant Club, Cleveland (1892); the Philobiblon Club, Philadelphia (1893); The Caxton Club, Chicago (1895); The Book Club of California (1912); the Roxburghe Club of San Francisco (1927); and The Baxter Society, Portland, Maine (1984).
 The Club of Odd Volumes and The Rowfant Club are no longer member clubs.